 Pro tip: If you want chicken breasts that are a little more brown and crispy, broil your chicken for the last few minutes of cooking.
 I personally do this every time, and the chicken in these recipe pictures has been broiled for a few minutes.

 Ta-daa!
-And here’s another important part… let those babies rest, okay?
-Just literally leave them alone on a cutting board or serving plate for about 8-10 minutes before slicing into it.
-Resting your freshly-cooked chicken is the best thing you could do for it, trust me!
-When you pull a chicken breast or any other piece of meat out of the hot oven and just slice into it immediately, the juice and flavor just run right out!
-Sooo sad.
+And here’s another important part… let that freshly baked chicken rest, okay?
+Just literally leave them the heck alone on a cutting board or serving plate for about 8-10 minutes before slicing into it.
+Resting your freshly-cooked chicken (honestly any meat) is the best thing you could do for it, trust me!
+When you pull a chicken breast or any other piece of meat out of the hot oven and just slice into it immediately, the juice and flavor just runs right out!
+It’s actually tragic.

 I love this chicken so much, it’s unreal.
 I promise it’s easy and pretty quick, despite the fact I’ve written a small book about it!
 And the real, honest-to-goodness greatest part of all?
 Like the Crockpot Marinara Sauce, it’s one of the most versatile things I’ve ever posted!
-I’ve been using this Baked Chicken in all kinds of recipes lately.
+I use this Baked Chicken in all kinds of recipes.
 It’s seasoned just enough to give you all of that mouth-watering flavor, but lightly enough that it won’t overwhelm the subtle flavors of other recipes. (so if you chop it up and use it in a recipe like Chicken Pot Pie Soup, it’s just enough.)